-The Humana Political Action Committee (PAC) is a non-company fund sponsored by Humana that collects voluntary contributions from Humana employees to support candidates for state and federal legislative office.
+The Humana Political Action Committee (PAC) is a separated segregated fund sponsored by Humana that collects voluntary contributions from Humana employees to support candidates for state and federal legislative office.

 Registered with the Federal Election Commission (FEC) and various state election boards, the Humana PAC is strictly nonpartisan.

 Who's eligible for membership in the Humana PAC?

 As required by federal law, only salaried Humana employees with managerial, supervisory, professional, or policy-making responsibilities may join and support the Humana PAC.

 Which political party does the PAC support/favor?

 The PAC is non-partisan and does not support candidates based on party affiliation.
 The PAC has a long history of providing support for candidates across party lines.

 The Humana Political Action Committee was established to ensure that Humana employees are provided an opportunity to demonstrate support for federal and state legislators who share Humana's public policy goals and objectives.
 Participation is strictly voluntary.

 The mission of the Humana Political Action Committee is to identify and support candidates for legislative office who, like us, believe that private sector health coverage provides the best opportunity for affordable, accessible, and quality healthcare for all.
 Candidates supported by Humana know that our endorsement represents a shared commitment to these goals.